ITWDiagraph/BoxwriterInterop/README.md

 - **PrinterName**: Name of a printer that is saved

 ## Get User Elements
-Gets the variable data available for the current message.
-It returns no data if there are no variables in the message.
+Gets the variable data available for the current message

-Making a TCP Request on the port *default 2202* with the data
+Making a request with the data

     {Get user elements, PrinterName}